Bfilipovic/SljivaExplorer/docs/VERIFICATION_AND_ARWEAVE.md

 ## 🚀 Getting Started

+**To find the latest transaction:**

+1. Navigate to the **"Our Network"** page
+2. Find the store card for the store you're interested in
+3. The **Last Transaction** section shows the most recent transaction ID
+4. Click the copy button (📋) next to the transaction ID to copy it to your clipboard
+5. You can then search for this transaction ID or verify it

 **To verify a transaction:**

-1. Search for a transaction on this explorer
+1. Search for a transaction on this explorer (or use the latest transaction ID from the store card)
 2. Click the **"Verify"** button
 3. Watch the automatic verification process
 4. Review all verification checks (all should show ✓)